gabriel3007/myMusicApi/README.md

 # myMusicApi
-A simple API made with to manage the albums that I've listen
+A simple API made with Golang to manage the albums that I've listen